 - Maulana Muhammad Ayyub

 In 1978 he was invited as an imam to lead the Islamic centre in Sutherland Street, Leicester.
-Since coming to Britain his mentors have been Allama Qamar-u-Zaman Azmi, a prominent British scholar and the late sir Zaki Badawi, who spotted Maulana’s talents and called on him to be the lecturer at the Muslim college in 1990 (an institution he had established to train Imams).
+Since coming to Britain his mentors have been Allama Qamar-u-Zaman Azmi, a prominent British scholar and the late sir Zaki Badawi, who spotted Maulana Shahid Raza’s talents and called on him to be the lecturer at the Muslim college in 1990 (an institution he had established to train Imams).
 He also headed the Shariah council, which helps distressed women seeking a divorce.

 Being an imam is a demanding job; the responsibilities include leading the five daily prayers, teaching children, supervising part-time Quranic tutors, memorial services and pastoral care of the community, keeping contact with the community by visiting the sick and paying condolences to the bereaved.
 Maulana Raza had other outside demands like interfaith meetings, liaising with public bodies, the police, social workers and voluntary organisations.
 The biggest challenge of an Imam is maintaining working relationships with the mosque committee.
 Maulana Raza was very successful in all these aspects.
-Maulana Raza was heavily involved in interfaith work.
+Maulana Shahid Raza was heavily involved in interfaith work.
 He was a consultant to the “Three faiths forum” and a member of the executive council of the “Interfaith Network UK”.

 Another of his colleagues, Maulana Ghulam Jilani (former Imam High Wycombe) said, “Amongst his many personal qualities was his ability to remain above group politics and consequently, he was respected by all”.
-Maulana was a breath of fresh air, a man of deep knowledge, profound thinking, and vast experience, ever eager to present the peace-loving message of Islam to all.
+Maulana was a breath of fresh air, a man of deep knowledge, profound thinking, and vast experience.
+He was ever eager to present the peace-loving message of Islam to all.
 Allah praises scholars like this, “the people who fear Allah most are the scholars”.

 The Imam teaches and learns